Ireland is my home country and it’s a great country to be a tourist in. Our hospitality sector sets high standards both for produce and service.

 Cultural sensitivity: Every Irish person I know considers the Famine an act of genocide on the part of the British authorities.
 Why?
 Ireland is a self-sufficient nation but was forced to export most of its food to mainland Britain.
 This left the local population at the mercy of the potato crop which failed due to fungal blight.
-So don’t be surprised with any animosity you receive should you poke fun at the Famine.
+I discuss the Famine in more detail in my Atlas of the Great Irish Famine post.

 GETTING TO IRELAND

 AIR: Ever since John Alcock and Arthur Whitten Brown crash-landed the first non-stop transatlantic flight into a bog in Connemara in June 1919 Ireland has been at the forefront of aviation.
 Getting to Ireland by air will be the easiest part of planning a trip to Ireland.

 Ireland has excellent aviation links to Europe and North America with Dublin Airport accounting for in excess of 80% of national air traffic.
 This means it’s a very busy airport for a city this size so, if you can, fly into the more relaxed regional airports of Cork (ORK), Shannon (SNN), Kerry (KIR), Ireland West Airport Knock (NOC), Donegal (CFN).

 Ireland is one of only a handful of countries (the only country in Europe) where airline passengers can pre-clear US Immigration.
 Dublin and Shannon airports facilitate this.